puppetlabs/puppet-docs/source/puppet/4.1/reference/services_agent_unix.markdown

 If you want to use a non-default port, you'll have to change [the `masterport` setting](/references/3.8.latest/configuration.html#masterport) on all agent nodes, and ensure that you've changed your Puppet master's port as well.

-If you are using the deprecated `listen` feature, Puppet agent will also need to listen for incoming connections on port 8139.
-(Configurable with [`puppetport`](/references/3.8.latest/configuration.html#puppetport).)

 ### Logging

 When running as a service, Puppet agent logs messages to syslog.
 Your syslog configuration dictates where these messages will be saved, but the default location is `/var/log/messages` on Linux, `/var/log/system.log` on Mac OS X, and `/var/adm/messages` on Solaris.